 Make partridges and pears galore in whatever color scheme you like!
 I love being able to match any Christmas decor.
 They make such a unique handmade gift that will look beautiful on a Christmas tree for many years.

 There is a No. 1 on the backs since this is the first of a series of twelve.
 You can also easily add the year or a name if you like, of course.

 And let me tell you that you are going to LOVE how quick and easy these are to make.
 No pattern tracing or tedious embroidery transferring is required!
 If you know basic hand stitches, you can totally nail this project because of this lovely and magical stuff:

-Sulky Printable Sticky Fabri-Solvy is quite possibly the most awkward name for one of the best products to ever happen to felt crafters (thanks again, Wendi).
+Sulky Printable Stick 'n Stitch (formerly known as Sulky Printable Sticky Fabri-Solvy) is quite possibly one of the best products to ever happen to felt crafters (thanks again, Wendi).
 It's a sticky backed stabilizer that you can print directly on.
 It washes magically off with water, leaving no trace of itself.
 And it is readily available and affordable!
 (There's a handy list of sources in the Resources section of the pattern.)

 So, basically you print my pattern pieces directly on the stabilizer, peel off the backing, apply it to wool felt and stitch the embroidery designs directly through the stabilizer.
 Once the stabilizer is soaked away you are left with a perfectly executed embroidery design on felt.
 No pin dot tracing.
 No guessing.
 No fading ink marks.
 No re-appearing ink marks.
 FANTASTIC.